Brenninkmeijer family

-Brenninkmeijer (Brenninkmeyer) is a Roman Catholic Dutch, German and Swiss family of manufacturers, which own an international chain of clothing stores.
+Brenninkmeijer (Brenninkmeyer) is a Roman Catholic Dutch, German and Swiss family of manufacturers, which owns an international chain of clothing stores and investment businesses.
 Originally the family came from Tecklenburger Land (Westphalia) in Germany, selling linen in Friesland in the Netherlands.
-In 1840 two members of the family founded C&A company in Sneek.
+In 1841, two members of the family founded C&A company in Sneek.
 Their descendants discovered the potential of the stock of produced ready-made garment.
-Today, the family owns the Cofra Holding AG, based in Switzerland which in turn controls the C&A fashion business, a private equity company, a real estate fund and two banks.
-The company focuses its efforts on real estate, sustainable energy and financial services.
+The family owns Cofra Holding AG, based in Switzerland.
+Through Cofra it owns and manages businesses in private equity (Bregal Investments), real estate (Redevco), asset management (Anthos Fund & Asset Management) and retail (C&A), which together manage more than €35 billion in assets.
+Since the 2010s, the family has begun opening these businesses to outside investors.

 History

-C&A-branch in Sneek; "Sneeker kring" (circle) is used to refer to the board of 68 directors.
+C&A-branch in Sneek; "Sneeker kring" (circle) is used to refer to the group of between 50 and 60 family members who own Cofra Holding; the exact number is not disclosed and changes over time.

 19th century

-From the end of the 18th century, several Brenninkmeyers lived in Sneek, where Herman and his son Andreas founded a company.
+From the end of the 18th century, several Brenninkmeijers lived in Sneek, where Herman and his son Andreas founded a company.
 They were seasonal wandering merchants (peddlers), but forced by juridical restrictions to settle.
 Around 1835 they were assisted by their relatives Clemens and August from Mettingen (and surroundings).
 In 1841, Clemens and August founded a company (C&A) and stocked their goods in a warehouse, eliminating the need to travel.
 Around 1853 Clemens lived in Mettingen and August in Sneek, at a distance of 200 km to the NW.
 This small town in the north of the Netherlands became the location of their first shop in 1860; selling linen and cotton fabrics, sheets, bedding but also complete wedding suites.
 (Clothing manufacturers were the first sewing machine customers, and used them to produce the first ready-to-wear clothing.)
 In 1881 a branch was opened in Leeuwarden, and in 1893 and 1896 in Amsterdam; the possibility to buy on credit was abolished and the company started to sell menswear.
-In 1897, the family stopped to go peddling.
-Meanwhile more relatives arrived from Mettingen as apprentices.
-A carefully designed rulebook ‘Unitas’ ensured that Brenninkmeyer sons and daughters enter the business in leadership positions at an early age, guaranteeing that the company was fully controlled by the family.
+In 1897, the family stopped peddling.
+Meanwhile, more relatives arrived from Mettingen as apprentices.
+A carefully designed rulebook ‘Unitas’ ensured that Brenninkmeijer sons and daughters enter the business in leadership positions at an early age, guaranteeing that the company was fully controlled by the family.